tjgillis/sdk-ios/README.markdown

 This asynchronously reports a game open to PlayHaven.

     PHPublisherOpenRequest *request = [PHPublisherOpenRequest requestForApp:MYTOKEN secret:MYSECRET];
-    request.customUDID = @"CUSTOM_UDID" //optional, see below.
+    request.customUDID = @"CUSTOM_UDID" //optional
     [request send];

 #### Precaching content templates
-PlayHaven automatically downloads and stores a number of content templates after a successful PHPublisherOpenRequest.
+PlayHaven automatically downloads and stores a number of content templates after a successful `PHPublisherOpenRequest`.
 This happens automatically in the background after each open request, so there's no integration required to take advantage of this feature.

 <a id="request_placements"></a>
 ### Requesting content for your placements
 You request content for your app using your API token, secret, and a placement tag to identify the placement for which you are requesting content.
 Implement `PHPublisherContentRequestDelegate` methods to receive callbacks from this request.
-Refer to the following section as well as the *example/PublisherContentViewController.m* file for a sample implementation.
+Refer to the following section as well as the `example/PublisherContentViewController.m` file for a sample implementation.

 	PHPublisherContentRequest *request = [PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate];
 	request.showsOverlayImmediately = YES; //optional, see next.
 	[request send];

-The placement tags are set using the PlayHaven Dashboard.
+The placement tags are set using the PlayHaven dashboard.

 Optionally, you can show the loading overlay immediately by setting the request object's `showsOverlayImmediately` property to YES.
 This is useful if you would like keep users from interacting with your UI while the content is loading.